presidential-innovation-fellows/pif-website/apply/job-announcement.md

 To qualify for this role, you must have one year of specialized experience.
 Specialized experience is:

-- Experience leading vision, direction, roadmap or leading the identification of user needs for a project, product, platform, or service.
-- Experience providing project or product leadership.
+- Experience leading vision, direction, roadmap or leading the identification of user needs for a project, product, platform, or service. - Providing project or product leadership.
-- Experience with iterative or agile methodologies.
+- Experience with iterative or agile and data-driven methodologies to achieve organizational objectives;
-- Experience leading cross-functional teams.
+- Leading cross-functional teams to achieve organizational or project objectives.
-- Experience collaborating with senior or executive stakeholders.
-- Experience collaborating with cross-functional teams to achieve organizational or project objectives.
+- Collaborating with senior or executive stakeholders and cross-functional teams to achieve organizational or project objectives.
-- Experience leading stakeholders through organizational change.
+- Leading stakeholders through organizational change.

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.